jamesw1892/OPAQUE/poc/README.md

 1. Run the client on the device acting as the client:
     - For a command-line client, run `make runclient` and you will be prompted in the terminal to register or login and enter your credentials
     - For a web client, run `make runwebclient` and you will be prompted in the terminal what the URL is.
 This can be changed at the top of `web.sage`
+    - To test the extension, run `make testflow`

 ## Configuration